 - Human Resources

 Refinery Engineering Internships

 Begin your engineering career with an internship at one of Valero’s refineries.
 With a mentorship program and many exciting projects, the Valero Internship Program has much to offer students.
 Engineering internships typically are summer opportunities beginning in May and ending in August.
 Valero interns have the opportunity to work on many exciting projects at refineries.

-- Examples of intern projects include: catalyst loading, Veritech energy modeling, RHA revalidations, maintenance repairs and installations, mechanical seal upgrades, salt filter designs and bio-solids processing options.
+- Examples of intern projects include: catalyst loading, Veritech energy modeling, PHA revalidations, maintenance repairs and installations, mechanical seal upgrades, salt filter designs and bio-solids processing options.